Diyarbakır: Climate

-Diyarbakır has a Mediterranean (Köppen climate classification: Csa) or Temperate continental climate (Trewartha climate classification: Dca).
+Diyarbakır has a Mediterranean (Köppen climate classification: Csa) or an anomalously warm, hot-summer oceanic climate (Trewartha climate classification: Doa).
 Summers are very hot and very dry, due to its location on the Mesopotamian plain which is subject to hot air masses from the deserts of Syria and Iraq to the south.
 The highest recorded temperature was 46.2 °C (112.64 °F) on 21 July 1937.
 Winters are chilly with moderate precipitation and frosty nights.
 Snowfall is quite common between the months of December and March, snowing for a week or two.
 The lowest recorded temperature was −24.2 °C (−10.12 °F) on 11 January 1933.
 Highest recorded snow depth was 65 cm (25.6 inches) on 16 January 1971.